New potatoes straight from the garden can be enjoyed by many diabetics.

 Do you ever wonder why almost every family is touched by cancer?
 I scrupulously avoid all the chemicals in food; I treat them all with suspicion.
 That puts me on the edge of orthorhexia but having witnessed personally so much cancer, I have no desire to go out that way; I'd rather be labelled obsessive.

 Remember, they have just over half of the starch of a potato that has been stored for months.
 In many diabetics they are reported to cause no glucose spike at all; test yourself.
-Even better, if you allow them to cool overnight in the fridge and then reheat them, retrodegradation links molecules of the amylose together so that it passes through the small intestine and instead of being absorbed as sugar passes into the colon to the microbiota there; that means less chance of getting an autoimmune disease.
+Even better, if you allow them to cool overnight in the fridge and then reheat them, retrodegradation links molecules of the amylose together so that it passes through the small intestine and instead of being absorbed as the starch passes into the colon to the microbiota there; that means less chance of getting an autoimmune disease.

 If you have a problem with moles in your garden, as we do, then don't plant your seed potatoes in rows; we have learned the hard way to plant them randomly; otherwise, having discovered the first, the little devils will devour the lot.